| CONTINUING

 their licenses in March 2005.
 At this time they will have to fill out

 a form and show that they have earned 15 PDHs.
+For those participants in the previous voluntary program,

 no hours will be carried forward.